Showing posts with label meditation. Show all posts

 From my Tibeto-logical research perspective, I was very excited to find these few quotations of Tingrian couplets.
 Why?
 First of all, just because I’ve found so little evidence for them between the 13th and 17th centuries.
 I always assumed or felt fairly sure they would have been known to many throughout that time, but even just a little more evidence is nice to see.
 Another matter: If you put the various versions side by side and compare them (as I have done, in a document that isn’t quite in good enough shape to share), you can see that over the centuries significant transformations took place.
 Some verses are made to yield quite different messages, and this is not always due to accidental misreadings of the manuscript by careless scribes.
 Sometimes motivated changes are the only explanations with feet on them.
 Our Tingrian Couplet no. 1 already supplies a good example.

 I believe I have good enough reasons to support me if I say that the only Tingrian couplets Padampa actually composed was a set I call the Tingri Thirteen (or should that be Tingri Twelve?).
 These couplets were pronounced by Padampa as part of his last will and testament shortly before his death in 1105 or 1117.
-I’ve been meaning to put up a translation of it, but it needs more polishing.
+I’ve been meaning to put up a translation of it, but it deserves more polishing.

 A much longer set was pronounced by his disciple Kunga shortly before his own death seven years later on.
 Both versions (for short I call them versions A and B) are 100% exclusive to the Zhijé Collection, or so I had thought until today.
 To my amazement, our meditation manual preserves two lines from the introductory verses to Kunga’s 118 Tringrian couplets (so it is not technically a Tingrian couplet, but nonetheless...).
 It also quotes two couplets (nos.
 3&4, above) that have parallels only in B, which tells us our 15th-century author had the Kunga version available to him.
 I can’t imagine how.
 (See now the added Postscript below.)